alceballosa/cw_onehealth_protocols/README.md

-# Colombia-Wisconsin One Health Consortium protocols
+# Colombia-Wisconsin One Health Consortium genomics protocols

 This repository includes the necessary files for carrying out the protocols at the Colombia Wisconsin OH computational resources, including ABACO and Protek.